xli1224/stephenmcd.github.com/_posts/2013-08-29-devops-eye-for-the-coding-guy-metrics.md

 #### Graphite / StatsD

 I decided to solve this problem using the popular software combination of [Graphite][graphite] and [StatsD][statsd].
 Graphite is a tool that deals with storing time-series metrics, as well as providing a very powerful graphing interface (built with [Django][django] no less) for visualising and reporting on metrics collected.
-StatsD which is built with [Node.js][node] then provides the service for collecting event streams over [UDP][udp], and aggregating collected metrics at high volume.
+StatsD which is built with [Node.js][node] then provides the service for collecting event streams over [UDP][udp], and aggregating collected metrics at high volume, before pumping them into Graphite.

 These tools appealed to me for several reasons.
 Firstly I wanted something highly hackable that we could customise to fit our needs.
 StatsD and each of the different Graphite components all follow the [Unix philosophy of doing one thing, and doing it very well][unix-philosophy].
 Not only that, given they're built with [Python][python] and [JavaScript][javascript] which Adam and I are very experienced in, the Graphite / StatsD pair seemed like our best bet in terms of customisation, over larger _all encompassing_ monitoring systems backed by plug-ins, such as [Nagios][nagios] or [Munin][munin].
 Secondly these tools were built and expanded upon by companies with a great open source culture at large scale, places like [Orbitz][orbitz], [Etsy][etsy], and even [Mozilla][mozilla], who released [django-statsd][django-statsd] for [monitoring the Firefox Add-ons Marketplace][monitoring-firefox-addons], which we're now also using with great results.

 #### Collecting Metrics

-With Graphite and StatsD installed, the final step involved was actually collecting metrics.
+With Graphite and StatsD installed, the final step involved was actually choosing the metrics to collect, and working out how to get at them.
 Mozilla's django-statsd package gives you a lot out of the box here.
 Without any configuration, it automatically adds counters and timers to many areas of Django, such as the ORM, caching and unit tests.
 The really interesting integration though is at the view layer.
 Counters and timing metrics are collected for all view functions, with each metric further segmented in a ton of ways, from the application name and URL parts, right down to the HTTP verbs used and status codes returned - all incredibly insightful for an application like Kouio that implements a public-facing RESTful API.

 Monitoring the Django application was only half of the picture though.
 I still needed to capture system level metrics and other miscellaneous parts of our application state.
-I found a handful of open source projects available related to collecting metrics into Graphite, but instead of using any of these I opted to put together a quick solution using the [psutil][psutil] Python library:
+I found a handful of open source projects available related to collecting metrics and feeding them into StatsD abd Graphite, but instead of using any of these I opted to put together a quick solution using the [psutil][psutil] Python library:

 {% highlight python %}
 import os